minprog/pyprog/quality/comments/index.md

     print("Take one down, pass it around,")
     print(f"{b - 1} {s2} of beer on the wall.\n")

-## Commenting out code

-Apart from writing notes, you might be tempted to "keep" some old code in comments.
-For example, if you have written a few lines of code, but you can't use them yet, you might put comment marks around those lines (often, your editor has a shortcut for this).
-This is called **commented-out code**.
-When experimenting, this is a great system, because you can easily revert it.
-However, be sure to clean up your code from such comments.
-Your job is to design a nice solution to a problem, and when you design something, you have to make choices.
-So as soon as you feel you're done, you will need to remove any old parts that you don't need anymore.

 ## Learn more

 Want to know more about writing good comments?
 Have a look at these chapters: